Taapeli/isotammi-addons/source/SuperTool/README.md

 So it is intended that the user can store often used include files in her own "supertool" folder.

-The text from the specified file is included 'as-is' to the point where the include command was found.
+The text from the specified file is included 'as-is' at the point where the include command was found.
 So this is not the same as importing the module - although the include file contains Python code and usually has the .py extension.

 The included code cannot contain @include statements.